Sir Alexander Ogilvy1

 F, #20392, d. from July 1498 to January 1499/0

-Margaret Dunbar was the daughter of Sir David Dunbar of Cockburn.1 She married, firstly, Sir Alexander Lindsay, 4th Earl of Crawford, son of Sir David Lindsay, 3rd Earl of Crawford and Marjory Ogilvy.1 She married, secondly, Sir William Wallace of Cragie after 1453.1 She died from July 1498 to January 1499/0.1
+Margaret Dunbar was the daughter of Sir David Dunbar of Cockburn.1 She married, firstly, Alexander Lindsay, 4th Earl of Crawford, son of David Lindsay, 3rd Earl of Crawford and Marjory Ogilvy.1 She married William Wallace, 6th of Craigie, 11th of Riccarton, son of Lt.-Gen. Sir John Wallace, 5th of Craigie and 10th of Riccarton and Margaret Johnstone, circa 1453 at Crauford, Lanarkshire, Scotland.2 She died from July 1498 to January 1499/0.1

-Her married name became Lindsay.1 As a result of her marriage, Margaret Dunbar was styled as Countess of Crawford on 17 January 1445/46.
-From after 1453, her married name became Wallace.1
+She was also known as Margaret Dunbar of Cockburn.2 Her married name became Lindsay.1 After her marriage, Margaret Dunbar was styled as Countess of Crawford on 17 January 1445/46.
+From circa 1453, her married name became Wallace.2

 Citations